Download this lesson plan, including handouts, as a pdf.

 - Why was Article III necessary?
 (What needs to happen in the United States for an international treaty to become law?)

 - What are the key provisions in Article IV?

 - What major players did not sign the treaty?
 How many nations signed it?

 4. For homework, have students write an essay responding to these questions: To what extent might the signing of the Limited Nuclear Test Ban Treaty of 1963 have helped “put the genie back into the bottle”?
 (What aspects of the Treaty would help “put the genie in the bottle”?
 What would discourage it?
 What provisions do you think might have been added or deleted to make the agreement stronger?)

-5. Provide students with a nuclear testing chronology from 1945 to present day and discuss the history of nuclear testing from 1963 to the present.
+5. Show students the Nuclear Testing Table, 1945-2006 and discuss the history of nuclear testing from 1963 to the present.
 Note that the United States, Great Britain and the Soviet Union complied with the LNTB agreement and did not test nuclear weapons in the atmosphere, space, or underwater, although they each continued a significant number of underground tests until the early 1990s.
 Also, discuss how this agreement paved the way for future non-proliferation agreements.

 Assess students’ essay responses and answers to questions.